c6o/docs/content/guides/usage/running-a-dev-profile.md

 ## Running a Development Profile

-Development Profiles are read from the .codezero/develop directory and contain instructions to startup various CodeZero commands.
+Development Profiles are read from the `.codezero/develop` directory and contain instructions to start up various CodeZero commands.
-See [Creating Development Profiles](./running-a-dev-profile.md) for more information on creating dev profiles.
+See [Creating Development Profiles](./running-a-dev-profile.md) for more information on creating Development Profiles.

-Open the dashboard window to see the development profile sessions:
+Open the dashboard window to see the sessions run from Development Profiles:

 ![](../../_media/app/menu-dashboard.png)

-A dashboard opens, and if you have no sessions running, you will see a getting started page with links to this documentation.
+A dashboard opens, and if you have no sessions running, you will see a getting started page with documentation links.

 ![](../../_media/app/dashboard-getting-started.png)